From Reef to Ruins to Rain Forest, Explore the Heart & History of This Caribbean Paradise

 , or small islets that lie off the coast of Belize.
 This marine island reserve is located on the Mesoamerican Barrier Reef, the second longest in the world after Australia's, and is surrounded by diverse mangrove islands, tidal seagrass flats, and warm, crystal-clear water.

 After we check in to our laid-back beach resort, an idyllic spot that invites relaxing and exploring, the afternoon holds our first opportunity for snorkeling.
 Explore a patch reef from the beach to discover an intricate undersea world harboring some 500 species of brilliant fish, numerous corals and sponges, delicate sea fans, bright anemones and spiky sea urchins.
 In this magical realm beneath the transparent waters, we may also see manta rays, dolphins and sea turtles swimming alongside us.
 In the evening, unwind and enjoy dinner on the beach before we take to the sea for stargazing under a dark Belizean sky—a serene private cruise with a captain who shares the mysteries of star navigation and helps pinpoint the constellations.

 Day 8: Carrie Bow Cay

 This morning we travel by boat to Carrie Bow Cay (some cays are spelled without the 'e' on the end), a tiny island outpost that is the site of a Smithsonian field research station.
 Scientists from the National Museum of Natural History and their collaborators travel here to conduct research on the biology, ecology

-Back on South Water Caye, we’ll learn more about the island ecosystem on a short nature walk this afternoon.
+Returning to Thatch Caye in the afternoon, we have time to relax and absorb the languid island atmosphere before dinner.
 After dark, an optional night snorkel may reveal manatees, dolphins, turtles, sting rays and a variety of other fascinating undersea life.
 Our farewell dinner is a festive occasion, accompanied by the traditional music of the local Garifuna people, known for its heavy percussion.
 Drums made from hollowed-out local hardwood add an exciting element to the performance.

 Day 9: Belize City / Depart